Skip to main content

 Adding and Connecting Nodes

-This section explains how to add nodes that compose a workflow and connect data flows.
+This guide explains how to add nodes that make up a workflow and connect data flows between them.

 How to Add Nodes